Derpimort/issue-copy-action/README.md

 # Issue Copy Action

-This action copies issue to another repository by any keyword.
+This action copies issue to another repository by any keyword, with support for assignee specification and additional content.

+## Features

+- 🔄 Copy issues between repositories
+- 👤 Specify assignee using `@username` syntax
+- 📝 Add additional content to the copied issue
+- 🎯 Trigger with customizable keywords

 ## Example usage